ncostamagna/go-multiply/readme.md

 # Runtime Scheduler
 The Go runtime manages goroutines using a M:N scheduler, meaning that M goroutines are scheduled onto N OS threads.
 This allows Go to run a huge number of goroutines efficiently, compared to using OS threads directly.

+- Go routines start with just 2kb of memory, but have growable stacks

 - M (Goroutines) → N (Threads) → CPU Cores
 Go schedules many goroutines on fewer OS threads, which are mapped to CPU co